All About the Red Seven/Columbia

 fifties and early sixties) and in anticipation of the

-move, renamed themselves as The Columbia Showband in 1963.
+move, renamed themselves as The Columbia Showband in January 1963.
+A

 By the time The Columbia was launched, only Joe